- Download our Moving to Thailand Guide (PDF)

 Sometimes, documentation which needs to be signed will be written in Thai, but a translated copy in English can be requested.
 Expats should note that, in some cases, the type of bank account available to them will depend on the type of visa they hold.

 Expats can get a credit card from a Thai bank, but this is sometimes a difficult task.
 Requirements vary between banks, but most, if not all, require a work permit, ideally one which has been held for a significant length of time.
 There is also a required minimum income, and bank statements for a specified period must be provided.
 The longer an expat has been a client of a Thai bank, the better their chances are of successfully applying for a credit card.

 All major banks have easily locatable ATMs throughout the country.
 Some banks charge a flat monthly fee for ATM usage, and others charge per transaction, sometimes with the bonus of a certain number of free transactions within a particular period.

 Expat tax laws differ slightly for residents and non-residents in Thailand.
 Expats who ordinarily live in Thailand less than 180 days a year are classified as non-residents for tax purposes.
 They can therefore only be taxed on income derived from within Thailand, and income from outside of Thailand is not taxed.
 If classified as a resident, however, expats are taxed both on income derived in Thailand and on income brought into Thailand from foreign sources.

-Thailand has signed tax treaties with a number of countries worldwide, preventing double-taxation for many expats.
+Income tax rates in Thailand are progressive and range from 0 percent to 35 percent for those who earn above a certain threshold.
+Thailand has signed tax treaties with several countries worldwide, preventing double taxation for many expats.
 Tax returns are submitted annually.
-Tax forms are usually in Thai so it is advisable to hire a Thai tax planner or a financial adviser to assist with this.
+Tax forms are usually in Thai, so it is advisable to hire a Thai tax planner or a financial adviser to assist with this.

 ►Have a look at our Cost of Living in Thailand page for more useful information.